Martin Ndeto, Blockchain Engineer

 Engagement

-I plug in as a protocol researcher and builder, turning standards into working systems through open source implementations.
+I plug in as a systems engineer and builder, turning ideas into working software through hands-on implementation.

-I combine protocol research with end-to-end engineering and product oversight, taking security-sensitive blockchain systems from architecture to delivery.
+I combine architecture, end-to-end engineering, and product oversight, taking production systems from design to delivery in fast-moving environments.